damianhakert/damianhakert.github.io/source/posts/2016-09-26-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 As GitLab users we are already familiar with the convention of adding a **README.md** to our projects.
 GitPitch introduces a new convention for GitLab users, called **PITCHME.md**.

-As soon as we add a **PITCHME.md** markdown file to our GitLab project, GitPitch instantly creates an online slideshow presentation based on the content in that file.
+As soon as we add a **PITCHME.md** markdown file to the root directory of our GitLab.com project, GitPitch instantly creates an online slideshow presentation based on the content in that file.
 That slideshow presentation is then automatically made available at its public URL:

 ```
 https://gitpitch.com/user/project/branch?grs=gitlab
 ```

-Here `user` and `project` matches our GitLab user and project names respectively and `branch` matches the repository branch where we commited our **PITCHME.md** file.
+Here `user` and `project` matches our GitLab.com user and project names respectively and `branch` matches the repository branch where we commited our **PITCHME.md** file.
 Note, the `/branch` can be omitted from the slideshow URL if we are referencing the `master` branch.

 ## GitPitch In 60 Seconds